malek-annabi/private-cloud-manager/README.md

 1. Copy `inventory.example.json` to `inventory.json`
 2. Replace the example VM ids, names, and `.vmx` paths
 3. Add either `password` or `privateKeyPath` for SSH-enabled VMs
+4. Optionally add OS hints such as Ubuntu family/version so update actions are available immediately
-4. Keep `inventory.json` private and untracked
+5. Keep `inventory.json` private and untracked

 ## Project Structure